Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 ### 8. Create a pull request (PR)

-1. Go to your forked repository on GitHub. <br> To ensure you're on the forked repo, look at the repo name on the top left beside the GitHub logo.
+1. Go to your forked repository on GitHub.

+   To ensure you're on the forked repo, look at the repo name on the top left beside the GitHub logo.
 It should have your GitHub username in the beginning: `your-username / repository-name`.

 2. Click the `Compare & pull request` green button on the top.
 3. Fill in the pull request form.
 4. Click the green `Create pull request` button on the bottom.